 Paul Bradbury, manager at Gamepad and a long-standing tenant at York Place, said: “I’ve seen first-hand the shopping centre’s steady decline over the years.
 Investment in new arcade flooring and lighting has given the place a real lift.

 “I think that with the new arrival of Keele University students in the town centre, the re-development of the Ryecroft site, reinvigoration of Newcastle market and re-purposing the Guildhall, our town’s time could be coming again.”

 Hometown Plus has also introduced its innovative ‘CounterCoin’ scheme in a further bid to revitalise the York Place Shopping Centre.

-The project recently reached a further milestone by launching the centre's CounterCoins - a new currency designed by local young people that will be used as the catalyst to inspire people to volunteer at community and charity events, in return for rewards.
-For every hour volunteered, the volunteer will earn five CounterCoins with a total value of £5 - which can be spent at outlets within the town centre.
+The token trading system will be used as the catalyst to inspire people to volunteer at community and charity events, in return for rewards.
+For every hour volunteered, that person will earn five CounterCoins with a total equivalent value of £5 worth of discounts – which can be spent at specific outlets within the town centre.

 Rewards can be redeemed at places including milkshake shop Hippy Hippy Shake, Limelight Lanes Bowling Alley and Laser Quest.

 Mike Riddell, director at Hometown Plus, said: “The intention is to get more people involved in their local community, and increase footfall at shops and businesses.
 In short, Hometown Plus are also hoping to make it the start of a ‘contribution revolution’ to eliminate waste.”